 Having trouble getting approved for a credit card because you have limited or poor credit?
 Consider these options to help you build credit:

 Secured Mastercard® from Capital One: You won't pay an annual fee with this card that's accepted by millions of retailers worldwide.
 It has a standard APR of 26.99% (Variable) and reports to the three major credit bureaus.
 Although there isn't an enticing rewards program, this card may be a good fit if you don't have a lot of cash to put toward the opening deposit.
-You could be allowed to put as little as $49, $99 or $200 to access your credit line of $200 right away.
+You could be allowed to put down a refundable security deposit starting at $49 to get a $200 initial credit line.
 Accounts are evaluated for credit limit increases in as little as six months, and an additional deposit isn't required if you qualify.
 The OpenSky® Secured Visa® Credit Card: With this card, you'll get a competitive variable APR of 17.39% Variable.
 An annual fee of $35 is assessed to cardholders, but what separates this card from other secured products is the ability to get approved without undergoing a credit check.
 A refundable deposit of at least $200 is required to open an account.

 The Bottom Line

 Store credit cards can help you build credit, and you will also have access to exclusive perks that are only available to cardholders.
 However, there are drawbacks you want to consider before you apply.